Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Preallocate array for selected parents each iteration.
 * Removed fitness function, made it inline.
+* Simplify crossover, remove redundant copying and return.
+* Use positional over named arguments where possible.
+* Move crossover and mutation to be inline.

 The source code is available here: